Hinshaw's Alarm & Security Services Industry Group provides clients full-service legal representation, including:

 - Assisting with Homeland Security Issues

-Our firm is unique in that we have a national practice with 25 offices in 11 states and a dedicated team equipped to handle the industry’s myriad legal needs.
-As a result of our firm’s national footprint, we provide alarm and security services companies that have national and regional interest with a valuable consistency in approach throughout the United States.
+Our firm is unique in that we have a national practice spanning 11 states and a dedicated team equipped to handle the industry's myriad legal needs.
+As a result of our firm's national footprint, we provide alarm and security services companies that have national and regional interest with a valuable consistency in approach throughout the United States.
 Current clients of our firm represent numerous leading companies in the industry, including Tyco International, Brink's Home Security, Alarm Detection Systems, Per Mar Security Services and ADT Security, to name a few.

 We have been called upon to represent clients based in one jurisdiction, who are facing litigation in another.
 For instance, currently a team of lawyers from our Chicago, Ft.
 Lauderdale and San Francisco offices is representing an Illinois alarm company that operates a monitoring center in Florida.
 The alarm company is a defendant in a California suit involving a catastrophic fire that claimed the lives of four individuals near San Francisco.
 The fire has been the subject of consistent media and industry attention.